From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 2. Miniatures Museum of Taiwan – Zhongshan/ Taipei:

-The Miniatures Museum of Taiwan is ranked the second in the world with a collection of about 200 objects.
+The Miniatures Museum of Taiwan is ranked second in the world with a collection of about 200 objects.
 This museum, however, is the first in the world to specialize in contemporary miniatures.
-The museum has two formats: the doll house and room box with cut away views.
+The museum has two formats: the doll house and room box with cut-away views.

 3. Taichung Folklore Park – Beitun/ Taichung:

-Construction of this cultural center in the Beitun district of Taichung started in 1984 by Taichung City Council and the park was opened to the public in 1990.
+The construction of this cultural centre in the Beitun district of Taichung started in 1984 by Taichung City Council and the park was opened to the public in 1990.
 The park has several important buildings such as the Folklore Hall, Folklore and Cultural Heritage Hall and Folk Arts Hall.
 The Folk heritage of people from the coastal area of Fujian at the end of the Qing Dynasty is on display in the park.